tezos/tezos-mirror/src/tutorial.md

 raises an exception if the float representation is not a valid signed 32-bit integer.

+`Little_endian.int32 : int32 encoding` (fixed:4) is a ground encoding similar to
+`int32` except that it's binary representation is little-endian.

 `int64 : int64 encoding` (fixed:8) is a ground encoding for the `int64` type.
 Serialisation through any backend will fail if the integer is not within the range of signed 64-bit integers.
 In binary it has a fixed size of 64 byte.
 In JSON it is represented as a string.
 Specifically, as the string representation of the value in decimal notation.

+`Little_endian.int64 : int64 encoding` (fixed:8) is a ground encoding similar to
+`int64` except that it's binary representation is little-endian.

 `ranged_int : int -> int -> int encoding` (fixed:?) is a combinator for the `int` type.
 The encoding `ranged_int low high` is for encoding ints within the